OPEN CITY 2019:

 A.D.: The topic of hospitality and acceptance seems a very difficult issue.
 Have you experienced any obstacles while organising the festival?

 P.L.: Yes, there were such situations.
-The first situation was about a project by Paulina Piórkowska who prepared posters with slogans concerning LGBT rights in cooperation with the young organisers of Equality March in Lublin.
-This was a joint action of the artist and local activists who are about her age, and the outcome of their efforts was to be presented on billboards in the city centre.
-Here, the basic Lublin hospitality, not even hospitality-to-the-other, failed.
-After the representatives of the advertising agency, owner of most of billboards in the city centre (where most of festival events will be held), read the equality slogans on the poster, they used all legal remedies to withdraw from the agreement, although the advertising space was booked six months in advance, and the Crossroads Centre was to pay for it according to the agency’s regular commercial price list.
-It is sad that advertising space on billboards is being sold to politicians during an election campaign taking place concurrently with the festival, and a lot of the politicians are not from around here, and they propagate hostility towards all minorities living here in Lublin now, while funds from a municipal institution of culture are rejected because of a message expressed in basic slogans calling for equality.
-This is not the best publicity the city can get.
+One such situation was about Paulina Piórkowska’s project, in which she prepared posters with slogans concerning LGBT rights in cooperation with the young organisers of Equality March in Lublin.
+This was a joint action by the Paulina and local activists who are about her age, and the outcome of their efforts was to be displayed on billboards in the city centre.
+Here, basic Lublin hospitality – not even hospitality-to-The-Other – failed.
+After representatives of the advertising agency – which owns most of the billboards in the city centre, where most of the festival’s events will be held -, read the equality slogans on the poster, they used every legal mechanism available to them to withdraw from the agreement, even though the advertising space had been booked six months in advance, and the Crossroads Centre was paying for it according to the agency’s regular commercial price list.
+It is sad that advertising space on billboards is being sold to politicians during an election campaign taking place concurrently with the festival, despite the reality of a lot of the politicians concerned not even being from around here… Also, they propagate hostility towards all of the minorities living here in Lublin now, while a municipal institution of culture’s posters are rejected because of a message expressed in basic slogans, calling for equality.
+This is not the best sort of publicity the city can get.

-An even worse situation occurred with a projection entitled War Veterans (2010) by Krzysztof Wodliczko.
-It is an installation demonstrating the traumatic experience of Polish war veterans and their families.
-Their words and voices are screened on public buildings.
-You can’t see their faces, but you can hear their words and see the transcript.
-They are, of course, very painful but true confessions, showing the human costs of war.
+An even worse situation occurred, regarding a projection entitled War Veterans (2010) by Krzysztof Wodliczko.
+It is an installation presenting the traumatic experience of Polish war veterans and their families.
+Their words and voices are projected onto public buildings.
+You can’t see the veterans faces, but you can hear their words and see the transcript.
+They are, of course, very painful, true confessions, showing the human costs of war.
 They challenge the ideological fiction of nationalist victory.
-The installation was to be screened on Litewski Square, on a state institution’s building – the Polish Post.
-Unfortunately, Polish Post withdrew its previous consent this week.
-So now, only a few days before the festival begins, we are looking for a new location in the Litewski Square area.
-It is ironic that in front of the same post office building other groups are collecting signatures against the Equality March which is to take place on 28 September.
+The films and audio were to be projected in Litewski Square, onto a state institution’s building – the Polish Post.
+Unfortunately, the Polish Post withdrew its prior consent this week, so now, only a few days before the festival begins, we are looking for a new location in the Litewski Square area.
+It is ironic that in front of the same post office building, other groups are collecting signatures against the Equality March which is to take place on 28 September.

 A.D.: In your curatorial text, you mention multiple times that art has the power to repair the world and ourselves.
 How has this premise influenced / is visible in this edition of the festival?